BikramMondal5/Project-Trinoyon/README.md

 ## 🌟 Special Thanks

-To every visitor, donor, player, and well-wisher who makes this mission a reality.
+To every team members, visitor, donor, player, and well-wisher who makes this mission a reality.
 Let's celebrate **Durga Puja** with **hope, happiness, and humanity**.
 Let's work together to make this Durga Puja truly a celebration for all! ✨